deepjavalibrary/djl-serving/serving/docs/streaming_config.md

 djl-serving also supports custom handler that users can provide in a model.py file.
 Please refer to  [Python mode](modes.md#python-mode) for more details on contents of model.py.
 To stream responses, following key changes should be made in the handler

 * Import StreamingUtils module => `from djl_python.streaming_utils import StreamingUtils`
 * In the handler code where you would typically call inference functions like `model.generate()`, fetch one of the stream generator functions implemented in djl-serving using StreamingUtils.get_stream_generator(ENGINE) method.
-We currently support `Accelerate`, `transformers-neuronx`  for ENGINE argument.
+We currently support `Accelerate` for ENGINE argument.
 Stream generators follow the signature - `def stream_generator(model, tokenizer, inputs: List[str], **parameters) -> List[str]:`
 * Add stream generator function fetched above to the `Output` object of djl-serving using `add_stream_content()` method.  `add_stream_content()` method of Output object follows the signature `def add_stream_content(stream_generator,  output_formatter=_default_stream_output_formatter):`. djl-serving uses a default output formatter to format model output before sending to the client.
 User can optionally add their own formatter.
 Details of output formatting is explained below.